modarAlkasem/modarAlkasem/README.md

 I'm Modar Alkasem

-I'm a software engineer and specialized in web  development.
+<p>I'm a software engineer and specialized in web  development.
 I've a passion for web world and related technologies.
 So, I've solid knowledge with most modern web technologies  and still work hard to improve my skills and experience since the learning is a continious process.
-Moreover, I've also experience in cloud services especially AWS services.
+Moreover, I've also experience in cloud services especially AWS services.</p>

 ## Experience
 - Freelancer full stack web developer at Al-Boraq Telecom (2018-2019)